• home

 Location : Lisbon

 Say goodbye to the farm and head to a local olive oil producer for a tasting (a bottle of this locally produced oil makes an excellent souvenir!).
 Continue to Lisbon, popular for its pastel-coloured buildings and the Sao Jorge Castle.
 Enjoy some free time when you arrive to find some lunch, then head out on a leader-led orientation walk to get your bearings and see the city’s highlights.
-You’ll then go to a local market for tastings of local favourites like ginjinha (a sweet cherry liqueur that originated in Lisbon) and canned fish from Loja das Conservas – a quirky deco store selling canned fish from 17 different national canned fish outlets.
+As you make your way, take a moment to try some ginjinha, a sweet cherry liqueur that originated in Lisbon.
+Afterwards, make a detour to Loja das Conservas, a quirky deco store selling canned fish from 17 different national canned fish outlets for you to taste and explore!
 Tonight, you’re free to explore the city’s nightlife or find a great spot for dinner – your leader will have some great recommendations for local restaurants or where to find the best live fado show (a genre of Portuguese soul music that originated in Africa and has evolved to suit the streets of Lisbon).

 Day :7